Compartment Bag Test (CBT) Kit

 Provided by Aquagenx

-Kit shelf life is based on viability of the E. coli medium for which shelf life is one year from date of manufacture.
-Warranty information is not available.
+Kit shelf life is based on the viability of the E. coli medium for which shelf life is one year from date of manufacture.

 Testing in Ghana, by MIT and the Wisconsin Department of Natural Resources – Water Quality Bureau, demonstrated that the CBT gave the highest ratings overall, for the E.coli results.

-Testing in Peru by University of North Carolina Gillings School of Global Public Health et al showed • No significant differences between CBT test in the field, the CBT in the laboratory and the membrane filtration method in the laboratory for E.coli detection in household drinking waters in geographically diverse areas • Previously untrained survey staff are able to obtain statistically comparable results to laboratory technicians and ranked the CBT a 9.3 out of 10 for overall use
+Testing in Peru by University of North Carolina Gillings School of Global Public Health et al showed: (1) No significant differences between CBT test in the field, the CBT in the laboratory and the membrane filtration method in the laboratory for E.coli detection in household drinking waters in geographically diverse areas and (2) Previously untrained survey staff are able to obtain statistically comparable results to laboratory technicians and ranked the CBT a 9.3 out of 10 for overall use.

 Tested in the field and in labs by independent parties against gold standard testing methods that detect E. coli.
 Studies have been done in a variety of locations and environments around the world by academic institutions, national government agencies, international NGOs and United Nations agencies.